For immigrants, the mystery surrounding sanctuary cities can lead to logistical issues.

 Increased privacy

 Sanctuary city laws may also limit how much information government agencies share with federal officials.
-For example, they may not provide immigration enforcement with statistics regarding how many immigrants live in a particular neighborhood or attend a local school.
+For example, they may not provide federal immigration enforcement with statistics regarding how many immigrants live in a particular neighborhood or attend a local school.

 Protection from ICE officials while in jail